deltachat/deltachat-android/README.md

 To setup build environment manually, you can read the `Dockerfile` and mimic what it does.

 First, you need to setup Android SDK and Android NDK.
-Then, open `ndk-make.sh` in an editor and follow the instructions to set up a rust build environment.
-This is needed only once.
+Configure `ANDROID_NDK_ROOT` environment variable to point to the Android NDK installation directory.
+Currently ndk20b is the minimum required version.
+Newer versions will likely work, however, are not tested and not used in official releases, in general, changes on the ndk-version should be done with care.

+Then, install Rust using [rustup](https://rustup.rs/).
+Install Rust toolchains for cross-compilation by executing `scripts/install-toolchains.sh`.

 After that, call `./ndk-make.sh` in the root directory to build core-rust.
 Afterwards run the project in Android Studio.
 The project requires API 25.